 - Then come back and mention in comments which plan you would subscribe to if you won.
 That’s it!

-- The random winners will be selected and notified on Dec 15th.
+- A random winner will be selected and notified via email on March 9th.

-- The winners will then have 3 days to claim their prize.
+- The winner will then have 3 days to claim their prize.

-To earn more entries, you may do one or all of the following.
-Each one counts as an extra ticket.
-Please leave a separate comment for each extra entry.
+To earn extra entries, you may do one or all of the following.
+Each one counts as an extra ticket but you must leave a separate comment for each one.

 - Subscribe to my feed.

-- Mention this giveaway on your blog with a link back here and to Fair Indigo.
+- Mention this giveaway on your blog with a link back here and to kajeet.

 - Place my button in your sidebar.